theskullcrusher/edmodopythonfilereader/README.md

    and considered a part of the string.
 7. I've used pep8 standards in the project along with pylint to generate a score between -10 to 10 for all my python files, which gives me a 9+/10 in each one.
+8. I've used Python 3.5.2 for this assignment

 Instructions to run the package: